EnterpriseDB/tpa/docs/src/efm.md

 # Configuring EFM

-TPA will install and configure EFM when `failover_manager` is set to `efm`.
+TPA installs and configures EFM when `failover_manager` is set to `efm`.

-Note that EFM is only available via EDB's package repositories and requires a valid subscription.
+You need a valid subscription to EDB's package repositories to obtain EFM packages.

 ## EFM configuration

-TPA will generate `efm.nodes` and `efm.properties` with the appropriate instance-specific settings, with remaining settings set to the respective default values.
-TPA will also place an `efm.notification.sh` script which basically contains nothing by default and leaves it up to the user to fill it in however they want.
+TPA generates `efm.nodes` and `efm.properties` with the appropriate instance-specific settings or default values.
+TPA also installs an `efm.notification.sh` script, which does nothing by default.
+You can fill it in however you want.

-See the [EFM documentation](https://www.enterprisedb.com/docs/efm/latest/) for more details on EFM configuration.
+See the [EFM documentation](https://www.enterprisedb.com/docs/efm/latest/) for more details on configuring EFM.

 ## efm_conf_settings

-You can use `efm_conf_settings` to set any parameters, whether recognised by TPA or not.
-Where needed, you need to quote the value exactly as it would appear in `efm.properties`:
+You can use `efm_conf_settings` to set any parameters, whether or not TPA recognizes them.
+Where needed, you need to quote the value exactly as you would if you were editing `efm.properties` manually:

 ```yaml
 cluster_vars: